Shengxiang-Joey-Wu/Shengxiang-Joey-Wu.github.io/_pages/about.md

   - /about.html
 ---

 Howdy!
 Welcome to my academic website.
-My name is Shengxiang (Joey) Wu, and I would like to document my academic progress here and share some scientific notes on my [Blog Posts](https://shengxiangwuplasmonic.github.io/year-archive/).
+My name is Shengxiang (Joey) Wu, and I would like to document my academic progress here and share some science notes on my [Blog Posts](https://shengxiangwuplasmonic.github.io/year-archive/).
 I name this website "Plasmonics for Clean Energy" because I truly believe and hope my interested research area - 'plasmonic nanostructures' can provide clean energy for the world and help our planet fighting against climate change.